-- etcd: etcd is a master machine component that contains the key-value or the security key which consists of sensitive information about the applications or machine which can be interacted using master machine API.
+- etcd: etcd is a master machine component that contains the key-value or the security key, which consists of sensitive information about the applications or machine which can be interacted with using master machine API.
 It is a high-value key that can be accessed across multiple containers.

-- Controller Manager: Further a controller Manager also has many internal components such as endpoint controller, replication controller, namespace controller.
+- Controller Manager: Further, a controller Manager also has many internal components such as an endpoint controller, replication controller, namespace controller.
 They all are used to control all the controllers.
-It mostly works towards getting the state of common cluster via current status to desired cluster status.
+It mostly works towards getting the state of the common cluster via current status to desired cluster status.

 - Docker: Kubernetes is incomplete without docker because it helps in creating a lightweight containerization environment that helps the encapsulated docker containers communicate properly and efficiently.
 It is a very vital requirement to be learned before Kubernetes.